petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 different teams in the form of documentation.
 Further,
-the processes to test and release software were manual, which meant they could be tedious, expensive, and/or error prone, which meant there was an incentive to do them less often.
+the processes to test and release software were manual, which meant they could be tedious, expensive, and/or error prone.
+Thus there was an incentive to do them less often.

+One strategy that helped reduce iteration cycle time was to reduce communication overhead by combining development and operations teams (hence "DevOps").
+This allowed individuals
-Removing the communication overhead by combining development and operations teams (hence "DevOps") so the individuals could simply talk to each other instead of handing off documentation and automating processes with CI/CD pipelines made it possible to do many more iterations per unit time.
+to simply talk to each other instead of handing off documentation.
+Another was to automate processes with CI/CD pipelines, making them less painful.
-It also made it possible to incorporate fewer changes in each batch, which helped to avoid mistakes.
+This made it practical to incorporate fewer changes in each iteration, which helped to avoid mistakes.

-Another bit of valuable automation relates to collaboration.
 I've heard DevOps described as "turning collaborators into contributors."
-To do this, we want to minimize the amount of effort required to start working on a project.
+To achieve this, it's important to minimize the amount of effort required to start working on a project.
-Since CI/CD pipelines typically run on fresh or mostly stateless virtual machines, dependency management needs to be automated, e.g., with the help of containers and/or virtual environments.
+Since automated CI/CD pipelines typically run on fresh or mostly stateless virtual machines, dependency management needs to be automated, e.g., with the help of containers and/or virtual environments.
-These pipelines then serve as continuously tested documentation, which can be much more reliable than a list of steps written in a README by a human and never checked or updated.
+These pipelines then serve as continuously tested documentation, which can be much more reliable than a list of steps written in a README.

 So how does this relate to research projects, and are there potential efficiency gains if these practices were to be adopted?

+In research projects
-In some cases we might find ourselves thinking in a waterfall mindset, where we want to do our work in distinct phases, e.g., planning, data collection, data analysis, figure generation, writing, peer review.
+we might find ourselves thinking in a waterfall mindset, with a natural inclination to work in distinct phases, e.g., planning, data collection, data analysis, figure generation, writing, peer review.
 But is this really best modeled as